bradpsheehan/artistic_streets/README.md

 artistic_streets
 ================

-## Document and Discover Public Art in Your Community and Around the World!
+## Document & Discover Public Art in your community!
 ###*a gSchool Project by Bradley Sheehan*

 View the live site at: http://artistic-streets.herokuapp.com